Efficient Feature Distillation for Zero-shot Annotation Object Detection: Experiments

 The performance on base categories of models trained with CLIP Proposals is slightly worse than those trained with RPN proposals since the CLIP Proposals focus more on the regions with novel categories.
 Our experiment results show that with a longer training schedule, the performance gap on the base categories can be eliminated while the advantage on the novel will be maintained.
 We will provide these results in the supplementary material.

 \textbf{Semantic-based Regressor and Per CLIP Proposal Distillation Weight.} Table~\ref{table:albation_rwe_and_ppdw} shows the effects of semantic-base regressor and per CLIP Proposal distillation weight.
-All the experiments use adapted CLIP's features, and CLIP Proposals as distillation regions.
-The semantic-base regressor helps the model performs better on both base and novel categories, showing the semantic meaning of the categories does provide useful information to the regressor and improves its performance.
+All experiments use adapted CLIP's features and CLIP Proposals as distillation regions.
+The semantic-base regressor helps the model perform better on both base and novel categories, showing that the semantic meaning of the categories does provide useful information to the regressor.
 Combining the semantic-base regressor and per CLIP Proposal distillation weight, the AP50 on novel reaches 30.4\%.
 This indicates the reweighting of different distillation boxes further improves the distillation quality.

 \textbf{Statistic and Visualization Analysis.} To compare which proposals can provide more meaningful novel categories information, we compare the effective distillation region of different proposals in an 8000 images subset of COCO training set in Table~\ref{table:iou_between_proposal_and_gtbbox}.
 We calculate the \textbf{I}ntersection between the proposal and the novel GT bboxes \textbf{o}ver novel \textbf{GT} bboxes (IoGT) and present the number and the percentage of the proposals that have high IoGT in all proposals.
 Our CLIP proposals are 6\% higher than the RPN proposal in the percentage of the high IoGT proposals, meaning that the CLIP proposal can cover more potential novel instances and improve the distillation efficiency.